Prarthan23/Prarthan23/README.md

 ---

 ### 🏆 Achievements
-- 💻 MERN Certified (30Days Coding)
+- 💻 JOB READY A.I Powered Cohort Certified
-- 🌱 Frontend Intern @ Techplement
+- 🌱 Shortlisted For final round in DevangMehta IT Awards 2023
-- 🧠 Creator of *The Beyonder Universe* ⚔️
+- 🧠 Author of *The Beyonder:Beyond Human Imagination* ⚔️

 ---